Pomegranate webinar series

 Join us on Thursday 28th November at 11am

-In the final episode of this series on proactive business solutions, we will explore the real differences between, customer retention and loyalty and how you need to prepare for the dynamic changes in customer behaviour.
+In the final episode of this series, we will explore differences in customer retention vs loyalty and how to prepare for the dynamic changes in customer behaviour.

 Register now to learn:

 Duncan has been involved in digital strategy and experience design for over 20 years.
 He emerged from the world of brand planning to found Pomegranate after realising the fundamental issues that were hampering brands' success in the digital world.